 Bail Requirements

-Getting bail money back from the court is not possible unless the defendant meets their bail requirements i.e. turns up for every scheduled court appearance.
-If the defendant breaches bail, then any bail money is forfeited meaning it’s non-returnable.
+Getting bail money back from the court is not possible unless the defendant meets their bail requirements i.e. they turn up for every scheduled court appearance.
+If the defendant breaches bail, then any bail money is forfeited, meaning it’s non-returnable.

 If, however, the defendant complies with bail conditions, and they post cash bail, the money is returnable.